-The Hatam Sofer adopts the Zohar’s position since it has become the prevalent custom “in our lands”, thereby overturning and supplanting the law .
+The Hatam Sofer adopts the Zohar’s position since it had become the prevalent custom “in our lands,” thereby overturning and supplanting the law .
 He concedes that this is not the halakhic consensus based on the Talmudic discourse or the Rishonim and he agrees with the Maharam in principle.
 He concludes however, that although according to halakha not all hair is ervah, and it is in fact based on the practice of women and how much they cover, in his land, the custom is to follow the Zohar, even in private space.

-Rabbi Yehiel Mikhal Epstein, author of the Arukh HaShulchan who lived in the period just after Hatam Sofer in the 1800’s, took a completely different and two tiered approach to the halakhic discourse, reflecting aspects of both Dat Yehudit, and ervah.
+Rabbi Yehiel Mikhal Epstein, author of the Arukh HaShulchan who lived in the period just after Hatam Sofer in the 19th century, took a completely different and two tiered approach to the halakhic discourse, reflecting aspects of both Dat Yehudit and ervah.